gridgo/gridgo-connector/connectors/gridgo-netty4/README.md

 # gridgo-netty4

 ## overview
-This connector arm to handle duplex communication, support 2 transport protocols: TCP and WS (both binary and text frame). <br/>
+This connector aims to handle duplex communication, support 2 transport protocols: TCP and WS (both binary and text frame). <br/>
 Each connector provide both consumer and producer.

 ## endpoint syntax